 Everyone changes their position on this.

-Um here's the best thing though that's going on in the country right now, and if you're a conservative, you should love this.
+Here's the best thing that's going on in the country right now.

-You need to watch very, very carefully what the radical takeover of the extreme radical new democratic socialist party.
+You need to watch very, very carefully what the radical takeover of the extreme radical new Democratic Socialist Party.

-You got you gotta take it seriously.
+You've got to take it seriously.

 Remember, everything that Democrats have known for years that they could never get done legislatively, they tried to work through the activist court system to get done.

-That's that's how they've been handling it and trying to hide a lot of what they really believe.
+All their agenda items, that's how they've been handling it and trying to hide a lot of what they really believe.

-But you know, we now have a Democratic Party that is rooted in radicalism, a Democratic Party that is a socialist party, a Democratic Party that is, you know, look at the things that they believe in now.
+But you know, we now have a Democratic Party that is rooted in radicalism, a Democratic Party that is a socialist party, a Democratic party that is, you know, look at the things that they believe in now.

 You know, they believe in, oh, even abortion during the birth process, or you happen to be the governor of the Commonwealth of Virginia, you're okay with it even after the baby's born.

-Baby's born, delivered, and kept comfortable, then the mother decides whether the kid gets resuscitated or not if they run into some type of trouble.
+Then the mother decides whether the kid gets resuscitated or not if they run into some type of trouble.

 And that's how extreme this party has become.

-Then you look at the new deal, the new Green New Deal bill.
+Then you look at the New Deal, the new Green New Deal bill.

 Let's get these people on record.